← Back to Blog

 What Makes Curtis Unique: The Tuition-Free Model

-Since 1928, Curtis has maintained a revolutionary policy: every admitted student receives a full-tuition scholarship.
+Since 1928, Curtis has maintained a revolutionary policy: every admitted student receives a full-tuition scholarship, regardless of financial circumstances (Curtis Admissions).
 This isn't need-based — it's universal.
 Curtis invests in each student, ensuring that admission decisions are based purely on artistic merit.

 Curtis by the Numbers

-• Tuition: $0 (full-tuition scholarship for all students)
+• Tuition: $0 (full-tuition scholarship for all students, always)

 • Location: Philadelphia, PA